 Hair transplants are only usually considered for people at stage 3 or later on the Norwood Scale, or advanced stage 1 on the Ludwig Scale.
 If your hair loss hasn’t progressed this far, other treatments like Minoxidil or Finasteride may be worth considering first.

 While it can be too early to get a hair transplant, it’s also possible to leave it too late.
 If you put off getting a hair transplant, your thinning may reach a stage where it’s difficult to get the coverage you need (for example, if you develop retrograde alopecia).
-Find out when it’s too late for a hair transplant.

-When is hair transplant not suitable?
+When is a hair transplant not suitable?

 If your hair is thinning and any of the above apply to you, a hair transplant may not be suitable.
 Very young patients and those who are medically unfit for surgery are also ineligible [2].